refractionPOINT/lce_doc/docs/recipe_zeek.md

 The Response simply states to `report` (alert) with a name of `outbound connection from telnet port`.

 ## Conclusion
-That's it, from this point on, we'll alert on automatically collect network data, retain it, process it with Zeek, retain those Zeek logs and alert on those logs as well.
+From this point on, we'll alert on automatically collect network data, retain it, process it with Zeek, retain those Zeek logs and alert on those logs as well.